MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 }
 ```

 In this example, where the parameter `sz` is 10 and the original buffer is 10-bytes, there are two memory safety errors: one is a load and the other is a store on the `for` loop.
-With continue_on_error, you will see both errors in the summary and the program will run to completion.
+With Continue On Error, you will see both errors in the summary and the program will run to completion.
 The summary will look something like this:

 ![](RackMultipart20230703-1-hvjsrt_html_b744b1efcbe3ccc2.png) JTW get picture

 _ **Figure 2** _

-Note that continue_on_error reports two distinct errors that occur on the same source line.
+Note that Continue On Error reports two distinct errors that occur on the same source line.
 The first error reads memory at a global address in the .data section, and the other writes to memory allocated from the heap.

 # Description